dreadwrr/Recentchanges/README.md

 ![Alt text](https://i.imgur.com/yNnttmU.png) ![Alt text](https://i.imgur.com/gqbO4HB.png) <br><br>
 Windows 10 11 File search application with Hybrid analysis and MFT search <br><br>
 Can be used with system python or one step pyinstall build.
-A windows setup version is available if python isnt installed.
+A windows setup version is available if python isnt installed. <br>
 Uses included GPG or can use gpg4win <br>

 - Scientific calculator